Ghostbird/BUKrc20-telegram-bot/README.md

 TOKEN='YOUR TOKEN HERE'
 ```

 Move that line from the Python program to the `.env` file.
+If you have spaces around the equals sign (e.g. ` = `) please remove them.
 Then find the line in the program that says:

 ```python3
 updater = Updater(TOKEN, persistence=PicklePersistence(filename='bot_data'))